Proslavery thought: American proslavery movement

 By 1820, a new proslavery doctrine had emerged in the United States.
 Building on the concepts of paternalism forged on 18th century tobacco plantations, this notion held that slaves by their natures were unable to take care of themselves, and whites had been appointed by God to watch over their bodies and souls.
 Southern slave owners said that they were providing what the blacks required, oversight and protection.

 Proslavery apologists fought against the abolitionists with their own promotion, which invariably stressed their view that slaves were both well treated and happy, and included illustrations which were designed to prove their points.
 A writer in 1835 asserted that American slavery is the best slavery there ever was:

+While antebellum proslavery thought is primarily associated with the American South, a minority of Northerners, known as doughfaces, also supported it.

 Abolitionism in the United States

 Until the middle of the 18th century, slavery was practiced with little challenge anywhere in the world.
 For centuries philosophers as varied as Aristotle, Thomas Aquinas, and John Locke accepted slavery as part of a proper social system.
 However, across Europe through the last part of the 18th century there were intellectual antislavery arguments based on Enlightenment thought, as well as moral arguments (notably among Quakers, in Great Britain and the United States) which questioned the legitimacy of slavery.
 Only in the American Revolutionary War era did slavery first become a significant social issue in North America.
 In the North, beginning during the Revolution and continuing through the first decade of the next century, state by state emancipation was achieved by legislation or lawsuit although in the larger slaveholding states such as New York and Pennsylvania emancipation was gradual.
 By 1810, 75% of Northern slaves had been freed and virtually all were freed within the next generation.

 In the United States, the antislavery contention that slavery was both economically inefficient and socially detrimental to the country as a whole was more prevalent than philosophical and moral arguments against slavery.
 In Virginia, as the economy shifted away from tobacco towards less labor-intensive wheat crops, more slaves were freed between 1783 and 1812 than any time until 1865.
 There was the potential, in many Southern minds, for a relatively short transition away from slavery.
 However this perspective rapidly changed as the worldwide demand for sugar and cotton from America increased and the Louisiana Purchase opened up vast new territories ideally suited for a plantation economy.

 Only in the early 19th century did abolitionist movements gather momentum, and many countries abolished slavery in the first half of the 19th century.
 The increasing rarity of slavery, combined with an increase in the number of slaves caused by a boom in the cotton trade, drew attention and criticism to the Southern states' continuation of slavery.
 Faced with this growing 'antislavery' movement, slaveholders and their sympathizers began to articulate an explicit defense of slavery.